apinf/api-guidelines/url-structure.md

 `GET /organizations/:id/managers/:managerId`

 Parameter :id refers to Organization ID.
 Parameter :managerId refers to Manager ID.
+As a response \(if found\) is returned Manager managerId in Organization :id.

 ##### Parameters as query parameters

+Query parameters can be appended in GET method.

+The parameters can be used in filterin dataset.
+As a convention the query condition parameter is named as `q`.

 In next example are queried Users, who's document in database contains string `apinf` in field username  or in field company name or in field email address.
-In case those are found, for pagination, fifteen first documents are skipped and then next five documents are returned as response.

-As a convention the query condition parameter is named as `q`.
+`GET /users?q=apinf`

+In case the dataset is large, the query parameters can be used in pagination.
 The convention for naming pagination parameters is to use names `skip` and `limit`.

-GET /users?q=apinf&skip=15&limit=5
+In next example fifteen first documents are skipped and then next five documents are returned as response.

+`GET /users?q=apinf&skip=15&limit=5`

 ##### Parameters in body

 In case methods POST or PUT is used, the necessary parameters are included in request body as type JSON.
 Because the parameters usually refer to fields in database, the convention for parameter naming is to use camelCase in order to maintain consistency.